 People who drink alcohol should limit it to two drinks per day for men and one drink per day for women.
 A serving of alcohol is defined as 12 ounces of beer, 5 ounces of wine, or 1½ ounces of 80-proof distilled spirits (hard liquor).

-“Remember, the more you drink, the higher your risk,” Dr. Goetz says.
-“The risk is greater when you drink alcohol and also use tobacco.”
+“Remember, the more you drink, the higher your risk,” Dr. Buchholz says.
+“The risk is even greater when you drink alcohol and also use tobacco.”

 Protect your skin.
 Many skin cancers are caused by exposure to ultraviolet rays (UV radiation) from the sun.

-“Go out but protect yourself from the sun as much as possible and avoid indoor tanning beds,” Dr. Goetz says.
+“Go out but protect yourself from the sun as much as possible and avoid indoor tanning beds,” Dr. Buchholz says.